matyalatte/tuw/examples/README.md

 # Examples

-You can see some json files to learn how to use Simple Command Runner.
+You can see some JSON files to learn how to use Simple Command Runner.

 ## 1. Getting Started

 -   [Minimal](./get_start/minimal/): Example for a minimal GUI.
 -   [Title and Button](./get_start/title_button/): Options to rename the window title and the execution button.
+-   [Putting Components](./get_start/put_component/): Example for a text box.
+-   [JSON Embedding](./get_start/json_embed): You can embed JSON into exe!

 ![minimal](https://user-images.githubusercontent.com/69258547/236601237-38a47373-703c-4bda-a5d9-25a1b0256425.png)